milonpabis/price-predictor-poland2024/README.md

 - **Krakow**
 > MAE=55K PLN

-I used the Mean Average Error as the leading metric for this project, however the RMSE was incredibly high as well.
+I used the Mean Average Error as the leading metric for this project.